Question

 An RPM package update may cause issues or be unable to update due to conflicts, and an RPM version lock may be needed.
-The following information will provide information on how to lock a package to prevent updates of that RPM package.
+How do you version-lock an RPM package?

-CentOS 7 went End of Life on June 30th 2024.
-If you run into an issue installing yum-versionlock due to the repository being archived, you can install the version lock RPM from the CentOS vault.
+Note: CentOS 7 went End of Life on June 30th 2024.
+If you run into an issue installing yum-versionlock due to the repository being archived, you can install the versionlock RPM from the CentOS vault.

 You can view what packages are currently under a version lock with the following command: